top of page

 In Sicily, a heavily pregnant Basilia Pintabona was sensing her sixth child, with husband Giuseppe Casella, would soon be arriving.
 On Saturday, 11 November 1933, they welcomed a baby boy.
 Their son was born on a date with religious significance: the remembrance and celebration of Saint Martin - so they named him Martino.

 The birth of Martino Casella sets into motion the eventual connection between these Sicilian and Calabrese families.
-In the future, he is destined to become Cuncia and Sarvu’s son-in-law.
+In the future, he is destined to become Concetta and Salvatore’s son-in-law.

 EXTRA INFORMATION 1